-How and why need Accelerometer and gyroscope
+How and Why Need Accelerometer And Gyroscope

 There are two functions mentioned above, which should be made sure in multifunctional glow sticks, and those functions are both relative with action recognition algorithm and acceleration.

-The new action recognition
+The Gestures Recognition

-First of all, function 1, shaking in different directions the glow sticks will display different colors of light.
-There are three postures or actions those should be identified by the sticks, here the accelerometer and gyroscope can be used to analyse or recognize those postures.
+At First, function 1, shaking in different directions the glow sticks will display different colors of light.
+There are two kinds of movements or gestures those should be identified by the sticks, here the accelerometer and gyroscope can be used to analyze or recognize those movements; at same time, recording the times of shaking.

-Action 1: shaking the sticks in perpendicular to the body, the stick should display blue color.
+Action 1: shaking sticks in perpendicular to the body, the stick should display blue color.
+In detail,

 Action 2: shaking in the parallel plane to body, the glow stick should show the yellow colour.

-Action 3: rotating above you body, the glow stick should show the red colour.

 Accelerometer and Gyroscope in the iPhone 6

 How the accelerometer and Gyroscope work in iPhone 6, which have mentioned in last two chapters.
-In the last charter, we already got that Gyroscope senses the rotation, whereas the another is used to test the accelerometer.
-And there are two pictures below showing the devices going to test what, Gyro tests the spinning angle and Accelerometer tests the angles in three directions relative with the gravity .
-Here, we use the iPhone to simulate a multifunctional glow stick and setting the screen of the iPhone 6 is parallel with my body and faces forward. (拍一张照片这里，人拿手机的动作) There are two pictures below showing the x, y and z axes of Accelerometer and Pitch, roll and yaw of Gyroscope in iPhone 6.
+In the last charter, we already got that Gyroscope senses the rotation, whereas another is used to gain acceleration.
+And there is a picture below showing what exactly those two sensors test, Gyro tests the spinning angle and Accelerometer tests the angles in three directions relative with the gravity .
+Here, we use the iPhone to simulate a multifunctional glow-stick and setting the screen of the iPhone 6 is parallel with my body and faces forward.
+The figure below shows the x, y and z axes of Accelerometer and Pitch, roll and yaw of Gyroscope in iPhone 6.

-https://www.nomtek.com/scanning-rooms-with-an-iphone/